-The present LAAS implementation plan (1999 FAA Requirements, Appendix B, LAAS Installation Locations, Revision 1, 2/8/2002) projects an implementation of 161 systems.
+When fully implemented, LAAS will be operational at all CAT III airports.
 Until there is a meaningful de-commissioning of at least some VORs, it may be difficult to implement LAAS installations in this band beyond the present plan.
 Further compounding the problem, LAAS frequency assignments are being limited to below 117.2 MHz to protect the VHF A/G communications in the adjacent band (118-137 MHz) from LAAS emissions.